tefra/xsdata/README.rst

 --------

-xsData is a complete XML data binding library for python allowing developers to access and use XML and JSON documents as simple objects rather than using DOM.
+xsData is a complete data binding library for python allowing developers to access and use XML and JSON documents as simple objects rather than using DOM.

 It ships with a code generator for XML schemas, WSDL definitions and XML documents.
 It produces simple dataclasses with type hints and binding metadata.